 Lack of New Features

-Tons of new web-based apps, websites, and extensions are making their way over to the online world.
+Many new web-based apps, websites, and extensions are coming to the online world.

 Hence to enjoy a comprehensive browsing experience without any hindrance, you should consider updating the browser right away.

-More prone to attacks, not optimized to support modern websites, and lack of new features- all these translate to a slow and sluggish browning experience.
-This, coupled with an old user interface, would only make the matter worse.
+More prone to attacks, not optimized to support modern websites, and lack new features- all these translate to a slow and sluggish browsing experience.
+This, coupled with an old user interface, would only worsen the matter.

 So these were some of the major privacy risks and security concerns that you are likely to face when using an older browser version.

-Well, all the browsers will have bugs; none are free of vulnerabilities.
-However, developers are quick to patch these issues and release the fix in the next update.
+Well, all browsers will have bugs; none are free of vulnerabilities.
+However, developers quickly patch these issues and release the fix in the next update.

 Therefore, it should be on top of your priority queue to keep your browser up-to-date and enjoy a risk-free browsing experience.

-If you've any thoughts on What are Security threats with old/outdated Browser version?, then feel free to drop in below comment box.
-If you find this article helpful, please consider sharing it with your network.
+Lastly, if you've any thoughts or feedback on What are Security threats with old/outdated Browser version, then feel free to drop in below comment box.
+You can also report the outdated information.